Lymphoma and Leukaemia Travel Insurance | Medical Travel Insurance Guide

 It's important to get travel insurance that covers you for your medical condition, in case you get ill and need treatment while you are abroad, or you need to cancel your trip as a result of illness.
 Get a quote for travel insurance for leukaemia or lymphomaGet a quote for Lymphoma / Leukaemia travel insurance

-Tips for travelling with lymphoma or leukaemia
+Tips for travelling with a lymphoma or leukaemia

 Thanks to the Lymphoma Association for some of the information provided here

-- Do Your Research: What types of medical facilities are there?
+Do Your Research: What types of medical facilities are there?
 Is there somewhere you could get medications if you need them?

-- Travel Precautions: People with active lymphoma may be more prone to certain infections because of the effect of the disease upon their immune system.
+Travel Precautions: People with active lymphoma may be more prone to certain infections because of the effect of the disease upon their immune system.
 This is particularly true if you are currently receiving chemotherapy or take steroids or have had your spleen removed.
 A good way to obtain specific advice is consult your hospital specialist; GP or travel clinic for up to date recommendations on precautions

-- Travel Insurance: Make sure you get specialist lymphoma or leukaemia travel insurance.
+Travel Insurance: Make sure you get specialist lymphoma or leukaemia travel insurance.
 This is important should you become ill while on holiday, or need to be transported home.

-- Vaccinations: Your GP or travel clinic should be well aware of which vaccines are safe for people with lymphoma.
+Vaccinations: Your GP or travel clinic should be well aware of which vaccines are safe for people with lymphoma.
 Some vaccines are not recommended for patients with lymphoma because they contain live organisms (a small considerably weakened dose of the living organism against which immunisation is intended).
 You should be especially cautious about travelling to an area where there is a risk of disease against which it is not safe for you to receive the vaccine.
-Live vaccines include:

-Live polio vaccine]
+Live polio vaccine

 Live (oral) typhoid